All Around the World (Lisa Stansfield song)

 "All Around the World" is a song by English singer, songwriter and actress Lisa Stansfield from her debut studio album, Affection (1989).
 It was released as the album's second single in 1989 by Arista Records.
 It was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.

-The song received favorable reviews from music critics, and its music video was directed by Philip Richardson.
+The song received favorable reviews from music critics, and its accompanying music video was directed by Philip Richardson.
 Songwriters, Stansfield, Devaney and Morris, received the 1989 Ivor Novello Award for Best Song Musically and Lyrically.
 "All Around the World" was also nominated for the Grammy Award for Best Female Pop Vocal Performance at the 33rd Annual Grammy Awards.
 Additionally, Stansfield was nominated for the Grammy Award for Best New Artist.
 The song became the first of two UK number-one singles for Stansfield and the first of eight UK top-10 hits.
+In the US, it peaked at number three on both the Billboard Hot 100 and Cash Box Top 100.

 In 2003, "All Around the World" was included on Biography: The Greatest Hits.
 In 2014, the remixes of "All Around the World" were included on the deluxe 2CD + DVD re-releases of Affection, Face Up and on the People Hold On ...
 The Remix Anthology compilation (also on The Collection 1989–2003).

 Background and release

 "All Around the World was top of most.
 Over the years, a lot of people have told me the song helped them through a difficult period.
 That's beautiful, to know you've helped someone in that way.
 The song literally took us around the world, four times.
 I suppose you have to be careful what you sing, because you might have to do it."

 — —Lisa Stansfield talking about the song.

 Stansfield co-wrote the lyrics of "All Around the World" with her former bandmates Ian Devaney and Andy Morris from Blue Zone.
 In a 2019 interview, Stansfield recalled the process when the song was made:

 I came into the studio, and Ian was messing around at the piano.
-He had a melody, and I just started singing: "Been around the world and I, I, I…" Everyone laughed but Ian said, "Wait, it's really good, that."
+He had a melody, and I just started singing: "Been around the world and I, I, I..."
+Everyone laughed but Ian said, "Wait, it's really good, that."
 It just came into my head – it was nonsense, but had a really good feel to it.
 "I, I, I" became the main hook.
 We'd no idea how massive it would become.

 The song came down quickly and on low budget.
 The vocal part was made in only two takes and real strings were put on afterwards.
 The song is largely influenced by American singer-songwriter Barry White.
 As a tribute to him, they made a spoken intro on "All Around the World" like the one on the album version of White's "Let the Music Play", only shorter.